sematext/sematext-agent-java/docs/metrics-yaml-format.md

       - name: jvm.memory.pool
         value: ${poolName}
 ```
 Typically the keys for a given ObjectName pattern are static.
-In the case of dynamic keys add `*` at the end of pattern for matching
-all object names.
+In the case of dynamic keys add `*` at the end of pattern for matching all object names.
 For example, refer to [Tomcat Datasource YAML](https://github.com/sematext/sematext-agent-integrations/blob/master/tomcat/jmx-datasource.yml)

 ## Extracting Tags from JSON Path
-For JSON data source, `path` specifies set of objects which should be monitored.
+For JSON data source, `path` specifies the set of objects which should be monitored.
 For each placeholder (defined
 with ${...}) any value will be accepted (while also storing the value of that placeholder).
-In the example below, if some setup has
-3 indices (say 'A', 'B' and 'C'), each with 2 shards, meaning a total of 6 shards, there will be a total of 6
+In the example below, if some setup has 3 indices (say 'A', 'B' and 'C'), each with 2 shards, meaning a total of 6 shards, there will be a total of 6
 matching objects found by this path expression (regardless of which nodes which shards are on, since the total number of
 shards is 6 anyway).
 For each of those 6 objects, placeholder values will be available for use in tag definitions
 (notice how the value of "es.node.id" and "es.index" tags are specified - they will be resolved to exact values matching